The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 The sons of Amram: Aaron and Moses.
 Aaron and his descendants were chosen on a permanent basis to consecrate the most holy items, to offer sacrifices before the Lord, to serve him, and to praise his name.
 The descendants of Moses the man of God were considered Levites.
 (1 Chronicles 23:13–14 NET)

-However, the descendants of Aaron were given the priesthood, and the descendants of Moses were considered the Levites that supported the priests in the daily operation and maintenance of the tabernacle.
+However, the descendants of Aaron were given the priesthood, and the descendants of Moses were considered the Levites who supported the priests in the daily operation and maintenance of the Tabernacle.

 The New Covenant